-Choose how you’ll make supplementary declarations for EU goods brought into Great Britain from 1 January 2021 to 31 December 2021, that you entered into your own records without authorisation.
+Choose how you’ll make supplementary declarations for goods that you entered into your own records without authorisation.

 If you’re applying to use simplified declarations because you’re going to make supplementary declarations yourself, you’ll need to check what other steps you’ll need to take.